MahmudOnWeb/StylingAButton/README.md

 We are almost ready.
 We have to make sure that entire mesh/grid is a single path.
 We need one path only.
 So we select all current shapes and combine them, so that we have only one big shape.
 Then we save the file in default svg format at some convenient place.
 It is available as Inkscape svg file in drawings folder.
 Then, we save the file again as a XAML file, so that Inkscape generate XAML for us.
 So we select <b>File->Save as</b> and we select Microsoft XAML in Save as type field.
 We confirm with save.
 We don't want to be Silverlight compatible.
 Finally, we open the newly saved XAML with a text editor and look at the content.
 If we did well in previouis steps, there should be only one path with some path geometry.

-### Back to Blend.
-Designing buttons, suitable for blueprint
+### Back to Blend Designing buttons suitable for blueprint

 We are going to create two views, in a similar manner as in previous post.
 One view will be for detailed design of a button and other view will be the demo.
 First view will be called `BlueprintView` and it will have three rows and three columns, having buttons in most of cells, and the second view will be called `BlueprintDemoView`.
 Background color of both views will be simple gradient, and the path geometry we generated earlier will be placed insite the user control's grid as well, spreading through every row and column.